dpradov/keynote-nf/doc/README_SourceCode.txt

 later in this document.

-KeyNote NF compiles with Borland Delphi 2006.
+KeyNote NF was initially compiled with Borland Delphi 2006.
+Recently (2023) has been adapted to be compiled with Embarcadero Delphi Communiy Edition 11.3 (Alexandria)

 KeyNote NF consists of two Delphi projects.
 The main project, keynote.dpr, is the base application.
 The other project, kntutils.dpr, generates a DLL, used by the base application.
 Actually the DLL contains very little functionality.